Used when creating stand-alone

 familiarize yourself with the Gigasoft.ProEssentials

 declaration at the top of the namespace HelloWorld implementation

 will shorten enumeration syntax and is required for this example code.

 using namespace Gigasoft::ProEssentials::Enums;

-Note: Intellisense within C++ may not provide much help.
+Note: Intellisense within C++ may not work as well as C#.

 pego1->PeString->SubTitle = "";

 pego1->PeData->Points = 6;